leanmcu/esp32c3mini-th-sensor-usb/README.md

 If you don't have a Home Assistant server or prefer a cloud based solution, you can create a free account on ThingSpeak.com that will work very well for up to 4 temperature and humidity sensors.
 You can view the ThingSpeak data either from a browser or from the ThingView mobile app.

-In order to enter the configuration mode, press on the Esp32C3 Reset button, release it, then press on Boot button and hold it for at least a second before releasing.
-The blue led will flash and an access point is created.
-Connect to that access point and in your browser point to http://192.168.4.1
+The first time after you flash the firmware the board will enter automatically in web config mode.
+After the first successful settings, after reset or power on, the board will enter the normal operating mode.
+If you want to change the settings again in the future, press on the Esp32C3 Reset button, release it, then press on Boot button and hold it for at least a second before releasing.

+While in web config mode, the blue led will flash and an access point called LeanMCU HomeNode is created.
+Connect your computer to that access point and enter in your browser address http://192.168.4.1

 // mandatory settings